codingvivi/42-a-maze-ing/README.md

 The tests use an **independent** direction map (not the engine's `_DELTA`) on purpose, so a bug in the engine's neighbour logic can't hide inside its own verifier.
+They also feed the engine's output through the subject's provided `tests/maze_analyzer.py`, asserting it is ruled a *perfect* maze or a *Pac-Man-usable* board according to the requested mode — both for a directly-written file and for the one the real app produces end-to-end.

 ## Team and project management